markdumay/ghost-backend/README.md

 ```

 ### Starting the Ghost Server
 Once the data is available, Ghost will start running in production mode.
 Typically the initial run takes up to a minute.
 The boot time is drastically reduced when reconnecting to an existing database.
-You can now access Ghost at `http://example.test` and setup your (administrative) user(s).
+You can now access Ghost at `http://example.test` and set up your (administrative) user(s).
 ```
 ghost_1    | [2020-06-17 11:45:40] INFO Ghost is running in production...
 ghost_1    | [2020-06-17 11:45:40] INFO Your site is now available on http://example.test